JL-14/community-incident-forum/README.md

 + Comprehensive list of contacts -Enabling users to easily find details of where to formally report an issue or incident

-+ Visitor monitoring functionality -Enabling admin users to easily see how many visits (unqiue and returning) there have been to the site to illustrate take-up of the site content.
++ Visitor monitoring functionality -Enabling admin users to easily see how many visits (unique and returning) there have been to the site to illustrate take-up of the site content.
 Most web hosting services will provide this.

 + Greater commercial presence -Opening up for advertising on the site, sale of the format and functionality to other towns and cities.